WSU-Physics/phys150/adam_and_nathans_final_project/Overview.md

 5. will work down to -30F
 6. will not damage the plastic/polycarbonte dome
 7. Nathan doesn't want to see frost or condensation on the dome (how can we quantify this?)
-8. must be user servicable.
+8. will be user servicable.
 9. will not create reflections on the inside of the polycarbonate dome

 ## Project Plan